 You can also log in at any point to amend or delete information held in your membership account that has changed or is no longer accurate.

 We will retain your personal data only as necessary to provide the services to which you have subscribed.
-At your request or if you do not renew your membership within two years, unless you ask us not to, we will delete any information that we no longer have a legitimate reason to retain.
+At your request or if you do not renew your membership within 6 years, unless you ask us not to, we will delete any information that we no longer have a legitimate reason to retain.
 We need to retain sufficient information about you in the event of an insurance claim in the future so that we can identify you and confirm that you held membership for the relevant period.
 We may need to retain other information to comply with legal or statutory requirements.
 As the reason for retaining certain types of information varies, the retention periods can vary significantly.
 Please contact us directly if you require further information on specific retention periods.

 We keep our privacy notices under regular review.
 This privacy notice was last updated on 29 September 2017.